 Bobbi Lynne Starr

-Our executive director, Bobbi Starr, first learned about the issue of commercial sexual exploitation of children in 2009, while attending the National Center for Victims of Crime conference in New Orleans.
-At the time, Ms. Starr was the Prevention and Awareness Coordinator for the Sexual Assault Support Center in Columbus, Georgia.
+Ms. Starr first learned about the issue of Commercial Sexual Exploitation of Children in 2009, while attending the National Center for Victims of Crime conference in New Orleans.
+At the time, MS. Starr was the Prevention and Awareness Coordinator for the Sexual Assault Support Center of Columbus.